thisdot/starter.dev-github-showcases/solidjs-tailwind/README.md

 #### State management

-Managing state between components is a big part of creating modern web applications.
+Managing the state between components is a big part of creating modern web applications.
 Typically, this is done by using a third-party package.
 Sometimes it can be combined with fetching server data (e.g., Apollo or Tanstack Query).

 ##### Considered Options